16 Quiet Spots to Escape the Crowds

 In the warm and inviting ambiance of Mariano Fortuny's former residence, the array of art is beyond words.
 With each display suggesting that the artistic work is still unfolding, you'll feel as though the artist could step into the room at any given moment, ready to continue his creative journey.

-The promenade is such a soothing spot, perfect for enjoying the local atmosphere.
-Watch the sunset while sipping an aperitivo and prepare for the evening.
+The second-widest waterfront promenade in Venice is a soothing spot, perfect for soaking up the local atmosphere, watching the sunset with an aperitivo in hand, and easing into the evening.